Aircloak/aircloak/cloak/docs/anonymization.md

   example `COUNT(DISTINCT name)` or `AVG(DISTINCT price)`.
 In those cases we apply the following preprocessing steps to a bucket of rows:

-  - Split the bucket into per-value-buckets on the given column
-  - Order the per-value-buckets from smallest (least users) to biggest
-  - Take a single row from each per-value-bucket
-  - Feed this result into the appropriate anonymized aggregation function
+  * Input is a bucket split into per-user lists of values
+  * Sort the bucket by the number of unique values in each list (ascending)
+  * Flatten the result
+  * Take each first unique value from this list
+  * Group the list by user to produce a valid bucket again

+  This is roughly equivalent to the statement in the issue above because the values in the flattened list will be picked first for users with a low number of values and only if they haven't appeared for any of those users they will be picked up with the id of a user with many unique values.

-  This last step ensures that the results for a query with `DISTINCT` do not vary greatly depending on the presence of just one user with many unique values in a given column, since the anonymizing aggregators will discard such outliers (see below).
+  This preprocessing ensures that the results for a query with `DISTINCT` do not vary greatly depending on the presence of just one user with many unique values in a given column, since the anonymizing aggregators will discard such outliers (see below).
 Without that an attacker would be able to deduce if